zolotarovgl/GeneExt/Manual.md

 2. Split your bam files by chromosomes:
   You can split your genome into individual chromosomes / contigs and run `GeneExt` on each of them separately

-## I get hundreds of thoursands of peaks.
+## I get too many peaks.
 How should I filter them?
 The results of peak calling depend on the  dataset quality.
 By default, `GeneExt` filters the peaks based on the coverage __before__ gene extension.
 However, as is stated above, having many "orphan" peaks in your annotation __will not affect gene counting__ but may help preserving valuable information about cell type heterogeneity in the data.